I had just graduated from journalism school when I started up this website.

 For example, if I was going to write something about Harry Potter today, I’d write something like, “J.K.
 Rowling is a horrible, transphobic person who has made me rethink how much I’ve written about her book series” … yeah.

 Comments have been consistently interesting throughout the entire time I’ve owned this site.
 Just today, someone wrote a comment on one of my first book reviews I wrote.

 The vast majority of comments are spam and handled by WordPress.
-They’re usually asking for my contact information, trying to sell me Cialis, or in Japanese.
+They’re usually asking for my contact information or trying to sell me Cialis.

 To be fair, I did make a mistake in the article by referring to online play when it wasn’t yet a feature.
 Also to be fair, I was an unpaid intern playing up to 20 hours on each game I reviewed, so I was a little sleepy.

 Anyway, I created a post about reacting to negative comments and then that exploded with people writing negative comments.
 The major difference is that this is my domain.
 I can control everything about a comment from the backend of the website including whether or not it gets approved from publishing.
 There ain’t no free speech on http://www.matthewomara.com, no sir!
 This is a tightly controlled dictatorship.

 That said, I relish a challenge within the comments because I do my research when writing articles and can backup what I write; although, my grammar, spelling, and sentence construction could use some work.

 Another article that did well in the comments was about how Ash Ketchum is the best Pokemon trainer ever.
 I mean that’s unequivocally true… but also a pretty obvious attempt at creating a debate within the comments.

 Other articles that got a lot of comments were ones that I wrote about cartoons from the past.
 I found that people often wrote in to see if I could remember a show that they had seen.
 It was fun to track down the shows and then respond to the comment.